 If you don’t have a tree in your yard, then your next best option is apple picking with the kids at a local orchard.
 While you are there, make sure to pick up a gallon of fresh apple cider.
 Sooo yummy!

-- Hot water bath canner (like this one)
+- Boiling-water canner (like this one)

 - 7-8 clean pint jars plus rings and lids (lids MUST be new; I like these)

-- Small saucepan with boiling water
+- Small saucepan with hot water

 - 3 Tablespoons lemon juice (optional)

-- 3/4 cup raw cane sugar (optional)
+- ¾ cup raw cane sugar (optional)

 Add the lemon juice to your apple sauce first and mix well.
 Then stir in the sugar, tasting as you add and adjust according to your taste.

-You want to leave a good inch of headspace at the top of the jar.
+You want to leave a good inch headspace at the top of the jar.
 Much less than an inch could result in them “boiling over” right through the lids and preventing a good seal.

-The funnel should keep the rims of your jars clean, but double-check to make sure there is no food on the rim, and wipe the rim for good measure.
+The funnel should keep the rims of your jars clean, but double-check to make sure there is no food on the rim and wipe the rim for good measure.

-If you don’t have a hot water bath canner, a large stockpot will work IF you have a rack to place on the bottom to keep the jars from directly touching the bottom of your pan.
+If you don’t have a hot water bath canner, a large stockpot will work IF you have a canning rack to place on the bottom to keep the jars from directly touching the bottom of your pan.

 Place the jars in the bottom of your canner and cover with 1 inch of water.

 The temperature of the water needs to resemble the temperature of your filled applesauce jars.
-This way the jars heat evenly with the water and the risk of breaking is minimized.
+This way, the jars heat evenly with the water, and the risk of breaking is minimized.

 Be sure to add your home-canned goods to your kitchen inventory.
 The purpose of canning is so you actually eat it and save money!

-- Breakfast Sweet Potato Apple Bake
+- Sweet Potato Apple Breakfast Bake

-- Oatmeal Apple Bars
+- Apple Oatmeal Breakfast Bars

-- Vanilla Bean Cheesecake Apples
+- Cheesecake Baked Apples

 - Apple Pie Overnight Oats